Last Updated on November 19, 2022 by maximosecrets

 Routes are most often used with inspections.
-They consist of a set of locations or assets with a sequence that defines the order in which the inspection will take place, each record in the set is known as a Route Stop.
+They consist of a set of A physical place where assets exist and where work can be performed.
+More or assets with a sequence that defines the order in which the inspection will take place, each record in the set is known as a Route Stop.
 Routes can be applied directly to a work order using the action Apply Route or a route can be referenced on a PM.

 A route stop references either a location or an asset, but not both.
 If the asset resides at a particular location then when the route is applied to a work order the asset’s location is derived.
 If a location is referenced on a route stop then when the route is applied to a work order and the location has just one asset then it will be derived on the work order.

 When a route is applied to a work order there are three options for what sort of records the route stops create: